fleio/whmcs2fleio/README.md

 #### Staff users:

 - staff users are imported as inactive, so super admins in Fleio can review their permissions

+#### Configurable options:

+- configurable options are matched by name, thus if you have duplicated conf. options by name only the last one will be imported, others will be overridden

 #### Servers: